BigSSL: Exploring the Frontier of Large-Scale Semi-Supervised Learning for Automatic Speech Recognition: Model Preparation with YouTube

 \textbf{YT-L: } YT-L is a combination of a weakly-labeled dataset whose method of construction has been elaborated on in \cite{ytwl} and an additional 1000 hours of labeled audio.
 The weakly labeled portion of the dataset is based on audio from videos that have user-uploaded transcripts, where "islands" of the audio and the transcripts are selected where the transcripts are thought to well-represent the audio.
 This is done by first force-aligning the transcripts and audio and finding islands of high confidence using a pre-existing acoustic model.
 350k hours of audio with transcripts are obtained this way.

 \textbf{YT-T: } YT-T is a dataset also with audio from videos that have user-uploaded transcripts.
-These videos are further segmented using the YT baseline model, and the non-speech segments are removed, leaving 500k hours of audio.
+These videos are further segmented using the YT teacher model, and the non-speech segments are removed, leaving 500k hours of audio.
 The user-provided transcripts of this dataset, however, are discarded and are {\it not} used for training.
-Instead, we choose to generate pseudo-labels on this dataset using the YT baseline model trained on YT-L when we use it for labeled training.
+Instead, we choose to generate pseudo-labels on this dataset using the YT teacher model trained on YT-L when we use it for labeled training.

 \textbf{YT-U: } YT-U is built by first randomly collecting 3 million hours of audio from "speech-heavy" YouTube videos, including lectures, news and interviews, filtered by language.
-The 3 million hours of audio is then further segmented by the YT baseline model.
-The non-speech segments identified by the YT baseline model are removed to yield approximately a million hours of unlabeled audio data.
+The 3 million hours of audio is then further segmented by the YT teacher model.
+The non-speech segments identified by the YT teacher model are removed to yield approximately a million hours of unlabeled audio data.

 The test set for the YT domain is generated by hand-transcribing popular videos from YouTube with 11 hrs of audio with lengths 2 - 10 min.

 Besides the obvious advantage of having a very large amount of audio available, these YouTube-based datasets have an extremely wide range of sub-domains \cite{multidomain, ytwl}, plotted in Figure \ref{f:video} for YT-U. This variety will prove to be beneficial in various downstream tasks.